 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-- Designs appropriate work schedules for staff and plans daily work assignments in order to maintain adequate staffing to meet customer service needs.
+- Design appropriate work schedule for staff and plan daily work assignments in order to maintain adequate staffing to meet customer service needs.

-- Develops and implements department specific processes/procedures and quality control programs to ensure reliability of testing procedures, proper function of laboratory equipment and compliance to safety/health and state/federal regulations.
+- Ensure appropriate quality control programs are implemented for the reliability of testing procedures, proper function of laboratory equipment and compliance to safety/health and state/federal regulations.

 In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.